Transaction System

 Once a decision is made, remove friction.
 The transaction should be fast, transparent, and predictable — a guided, checkout-style flow that respects user intent and reduces dependency on manual processing.

-An informed entry point that helps users understand their options, assess trade-offs, and make a confident decision before entering the transaction.
+An informed entry point distribution that helps users understand their options, assess trade-offs, and make a confident decision before entering the transaction.

 A linear, checkout-style flow designed for clarity and speed — with visible progress, editable steps, and predictable outcomes.
 Digital inputs, validation, and e-signature replaced manual steps, reducing processing time by over a week.